RobinBobin/simple-sql-query-builder/README.md

-A simple SQL query builder.
+﻿A simple SQL query builder.
 It executes built queries if an executing function is set.

  1. <a name="cusage"></a>[Usage](#usage)
  2. <a name="cversionHistory"></a>[Version history](#versionHistory)